 13. Hjalparfoss Waterfall

 Smaller waterfall, but still very picturesque.
-What is great about this place, is that it is not heavily visited, which makes for a more peaceful and serene place, where you can actually enjoy the nature.
+What is great about this place in Iceland, is that it is not heavily visited, which makes for a more peaceful and serene place, where you can actually enjoy the nature.

 14. Pjooveldisbaerinn Stong